suurjaak/Skyperious/README.md

 - search across all messages and contacts
 - browse chat history and export as HTML or spreadsheet, see chat statistics
-- import contacts from a CSV file to your Skype contacts
 - view any database table and export their data, fix database corruption
 - change, add or delete data in any table
 - execute direct SQL queries